Welcome to ChristianControversy.Com

 If you would like to make a comment about this document on Yoga (after having read it), click here: Comments

 One of the centuries-old controversies is the question of whether or not a Christian could have a demonic spirit.
 The author has spent twelve years researching and writing about this issue.
 The result is a book of three volumes that goes into great detail about this subject.
 Click on the book title itself to be taken to the page that gives a description of each volume along with links to where these book can be obtained.

 Loren Cunningham has co-authored a book with David Hamilton on the issue of woman leadership in the church.
 They insist

-They insist that Paul's prohibitions against women teaching men, and his being against women in leadership positions
+They insist that Paul's prohibitions against women teaching men, and his opposition to women being in leadership positions

 use history, logic, Biblical interpretation, and definitions of key Greek words in order to "prove" their points, going